kawaiikaten/basic-discord-selfbot/readme.txt

 yo dont skid ts or next time i update the sb code its gonna be obfuscated, n yall want a safe opensourced sb rii?
 ** DO pip install discord.py-self OR IT WONT WORK **

+on the first command "test" i made a mistake, change the "Ctf" to ctx

 Effective Date: [9/20/23]

 These Terms of Service ("ToS") govern your use of the services provided by [katen (termedkaten on discord)] ("selfbot"), operated and updated by [katen].
 By accessing or using the Service, you agree to comply with and be bound by these ToS.
 If you do not agree to these terms, please do not use the Service.